bobby6102000/Selenium-Python/README.md

 # Selenium-Python
- Practive for using the selenium along with python
+ Practice for using the selenium along with python Different types of fiels are used